-- Creating or destroying a task, or modifying a task priority. - Acquiring or releasing a communication object. - Servicing the clock interrupt.
+- Creating or destroying a task, or modifying a task priority. - Performing an operation on a synchronization or communication object. - Suspending a task for a given delay. - Servicing the tick interrupt.

 This function must be kept simple and efficient, and only performs the following operations: